Back to Bills

 Call Script

-Hi, my name is [YOUR NAME] and I'm a constituent from [YOUR CITY/ZIP].
+Hi, my name is [YOUR NAME], a constituent from [YOUR CITY/ZIP].

-I'm calling to urge Senator [SENATOR'S NAME] to cosponsor S. 696, the Protecting our Guests During Hostilities in Ukraine Act.
+I'm calling to urge Senator [SENATOR'S NAME] to cosponsor S. 696, the Protecting Our Guests During Hostilities in Ukraine Act.

 Thank you.